mansueto-institute/C4/README.md

 ```
 should give you everything you need.

-But if you are missing something, these are the packages that are necessary:
+But if you are missing something, these are required packages:
 * Compiled: `libboost-all-dev` `libgeos-dev`, `libgdal-dev`, `python3-gdal`, `gdal-bin`
 * Python: `cython`, `matplotlib`, `fiona`, `pysal`, `geopandas`, `psycopg2`
 Anaconda notwithstanding, GEOS and GDAL installs can be finnicky.
-So this part of the installation is on the user.
+So this part of the installation is on _you_, gentle user!

-Then, to build **C4**, it's just
+Finally, to build **C4**, it's just
 ```
 python setup.py build_ext --inplace
 ```